aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/node-types.md

 Node types can be defined statically on each node or in each group of nodes.
 As an alternative to this, regular expressions can be used to determine the node type based on the hostname.

+!!! warning
   Please note that using the `default_node_types` functionality will cause certain tests in the eos_validate_state role to not be executed.
-This functionality will be restored as part of a later update to eos_validate_state and this note will then be removed.
+  This functionality will be restored as part of a later update to eos_validate_!!!state and this note will then be removed.

 ```yaml
 default_node_types: